-- Severe chest pain or heart attack
+- Severe chest pain or heart attack.

-- Drug overdose
+- Drug overdose.

-- Poisoning
+- Poisoning.

-- Bad burns
+- Bad burns.

 - Shock.
 You may sweat, feel thirsty or dizzy, or have pale skin.

+- Convulsions or seizures.

+- Trouble breathing.

-- Sudden inability to see, move, or speak - Severe dental pain or swelling - If you are pregnant, in labor, and/or bleeding - If you feel like you are going to harm yourself or others
+- Sudden inability to see, move, or speak.

+- Severe dental pain or swelling.

+- If you are pregnant, in labor, and/or bleeding.

+- If you feel like you are going to harm yourself or others.

+- Gun or knife wounds.